Chris-Bortel-401-advanced-javascript/todo-list-app/README.md

 <br>

 ## Phase 1 Requirements
-Today, we begin the first of a 4-phase build of the To Do List Manager, a web-based task manager application, written in React.
  In this first phase, our goal is to setup a foundational system using React hooks that we can build upon in later phases, adding databases, logins, and more advanced features.

 <br>